 This TV uses a BGR subpixel layout, which can affect the way text is rendered when using the TV as a PC monitor.
 You can read about it here.

-If you want to make HDR content appear brighter overall, set Brightness and Contrast to max while in 'Movie' mode, set Contrast Enhancer to 'High', and set ST.2084 to '+3'.
+If you want to make HDR content appear brighter overall, set Brightness and Contrast to max while in 'Movie' mode, then set Contrast Enhancer to 'High', and ST.2084 to '+3'.
 These settings result in this EOTF.

 We don't expect VA panels to experience burn-in, as the VA panel in our long-term test appears immune.

 Due to the TV's slightly slower response time, there isn't much stutter in lower frame rate content.
-It can still happen from time to time and if you're bothered by it, enabling Picture Clarity can help.
+It can still happen from time to time, and if you're bothered by it, enabling Picture Clarity can help.